pierreay/inkscape2latex/README.md

 which scapex >/dev/null && fpath+=($(scapex --completions-zsh))
 ```

-You are ready to go!
+Restart your shell and you are ready to go!

 # Usage